Squalane + Marine Algae Eye Cream – Biossance

 Clean at Sephora is a curation of brands committed to evolving the beauty industry.
 When you see our Clean seal, you can be sure this brand’s products are formulated without certain ingredients that are potentially harmful to human health and the environment and also address ingredients clients are concerned about, including phthalates, formaldehyde or formaldehyde releasers, oxybenzone and octinoxate, hydroquinone, triclosan, coal tar, methylisothiazolinone and methylchloroisothiazolinone, insoluble plastic microbeads, and more.
 For the full list, check out the Ingredients tab.

-Algae (UK: AL-ghee, US: AL-jee; sg.: alga AL-gə) are any of a large and diverse group of photosynthetic, eukaryotic organisms.
-The name is an informal term for a polyphyletic grouping that includes species from multiple distinct clades.
-Included organisms range from unicellular microalgae, such as Chlorella, Prototheca and the diatoms, to multicellular forms, such as the giant kelp, a large brown alga which may grow up to 50 metres (160 ft) in length.
-Most are aquatic and lack many of the distinct cell and tissue types, such as stomata, xylem and phloem that are found in land plants.
-The largest and most complex marine algae are called seaweeds, while the most complex freshwater forms are the Charophyta, a division of green algae which includes, for example, Spirogyra and stoneworts.
-Algae that are carried by water are plankton, specifically phytoplankton.
+Algae (UK: AL-ghee, US: AL-jee; sg.: alga AL-gə) is an informal term for any organisms of a large and diverse group of photosynthetic eukaryotes, which include species from multiple distinct clades.
+Such organisms range from unicellular microalgae such as Chlorella, Prototheca and the diatoms, to multicellular macroalgae such as the giant kelp, a large brown alga which may grow up to 50 metres (160 ft) in length.
+Most algae are aquatic organisms and lack many of the distinct cell and tissue types, such as stomata, xylem and phloem that are found in land plants.
+The largest and most complex marine algae are called seaweeds.
+In contrast, the most complex freshwater forms are the Charophyta, a division of green algae which includes, for example, Spirogyra and stoneworts.
+Algae that are carried passively by water are plankton, specifically phytoplankton.

-Algae constitute a polyphyletic group since they do not include a common ancestor, and although their plastids seem to have a single origin, from cyanobacteria, they were acquired in different ways.
-Green algae are examples of algae that have primary chloroplasts derived from endosymbiotic cyanobacteria.
-Diatoms and brown algae are examples of algae with secondary chloroplasts derived from an endosymbiotic red alga.
-Algae exhibit a wide range of reproductive strategies, from simple asexual cell division to complex forms of sexual reproduction.
+Algae constitute a polyphyletic group since they do not include a common ancestor, and although their chlorophyll-bearing plastids seem to have a single origin (from symbiogenesis with cyanobacteria), they were acquired in different ways.
+Green algae are a prominent examples of algae that have primary chloroplasts derived from endosymbiont cyanobacteria.
+Diatoms and brown algae are examples of algae with secondary chloroplasts derived from endosymbiotic red algae, which they acquired via phagocytosis.
+Algae exhibit a wide range of reproductive strategies, from simple asexual cell division to complex forms of sexual reproduction via spores.

-Algae lack the various structures that characterize land plants, such as the phyllids (leaf-like structures) of bryophytes, rhizoids of non-vascular plants, and the roots, leaves, and other organs found in tracheophytes (vascular plants).
-Most are phototrophic, although some are mixotrophic, deriving energy both from photosynthesis and uptake of organic carbon either by osmotrophy, myzotrophy, or phagotrophy.
+Algae lack the various structures that characterize plants (which evolved from freshwater green algae), such as the phyllids (leaf-like structures) and rhizoids of bryophytes ( non-vascular plants), and the roots, leaves and other xylemic/phloemic organs found in tracheophytes (vascular plants).
+Most algae are autotrophic, although some are mixotrophic, deriving energy both from photosynthesis and uptake of organic carbon either by osmotrophy, myzotrophy or phagotrophy.
 Some unicellular species of green algae, many golden algae, euglenids, dinoflagellates, and other algae have become heterotrophs (also called colorless or apochlorotic algae), sometimes parasitic, relying entirely on external energy sources and have limited or no photosynthetic apparatus.
-Some other heterotrophic organisms, such as the apicomplexans, are also derived from cells whose ancestors possessed plastids, but are not traditionally considered as algae.
-Algae have photosynthetic machinery ultimately derived from cyanobacteria that produce oxygen as a by-product of photosynthesis, unlike other photosynthetic bacteria such as purple and green sulfur bacteria.
-Fossilized filamentous algae from the Vindhya basin have been dated back to 1.6 to 1.7 billion years ago.
+Some other heterotrophic organisms, such as the apicomplexans, are also derived from cells whose ancestors possessed chlorophyllic plastids, but are not traditionally considered as algae.
+Algae have photosynthetic machinery ultimately derived from cyanobacteria that produce oxygen as a byproduct of splitting water molecules, unlike other organisms that conduct anoxygenic photosynthesis such as purple and green sulfur bacteria.
+Fossilized filamentous algae from the Vindhya basin have been dated to 1.6 to 1.7 billion years ago.

-Because of the wide range of types of algae, they have increasing different industrial and traditional applications in human society.
+Because of the wide range of algae types, they have increasingly different industrial and traditional applications in human society.
 Traditional seaweed farming practices have existed for thousands of years and have strong traditions in East Asia food cultures.
-More modern algaculture applications extend the food traditions for other applications include cattle feed, using algae for bioremediation or pollution control, transforming sunlight into algae fuels or other chemicals used in industrial processes, and in medical and scientific applications.
-A 2020 review found that these applications of algae could play an important role in carbon sequestration in order to mitigate climate change while providing lucrative value-added products for global economies.
+More modern algaculture applications extend the food traditions for other applications, including cattle feed, using algae for bioremediation or pollution control, transforming sunlight into algae fuels or other chemicals used in industrial processes, and in medical and scientific applications.
+A 2020 review found that these applications of algae could play an important role in carbon sequestration to mitigate climate change while providing lucrative value-added products for global economies.

 Cream is a dairy product composed of the higher-fat layer skimmed from the top of milk before homogenization.
 In un-homogenized milk, the fat, which is less dense, eventually rises to the top.
 In the industrial production of cream, this process is accelerated by using centrifuges called "separators".
 In many countries, it is sold in several grades depending on the total butterfat content.
 It can be dried to a powder for shipment to distant markets, and contains high levels of saturated fat.